Sophos Central is being worked on diligently and it is once again time to briefly summarize the innovations and small updates of the last few months.

 - Collect logs specifically for audits

-- Packet captures of network packages can be generated directly at the access point and then exported to the cloud for analysis.
+- Packet captures of network packets can be generated directly on the access point and then exported via the cloud for analysis purposes.

 - Export AP logs to syslog server

-We can recommend the following Sophos video, which will show you the features listed above in more detail in the Sophos Central Dashboard.
+At this point, we can recommend the following Sophos video, where the features listed above are shown in more detail in the Sophos Central Dashboard.

 ➜ Watch the video: What’s new in Sophos Central – Wireless

-APX Series access points can now make their identity known on the network thanks to LLDP (Link Layer Discovery Protocol) support.
+APX Series access points can now make their identity known on the network thanks to Link Layer Discovery Protocol (LLDP) support.
 Switches that support LLDP according to the 802.1ab standard are now able to detect the Sophos APX access points.
 The following information is provided via LLDP:

 - Management Port

 For security reasons, the LLDP packets are only transmitted via a cable connection.
-If we have not emphasized it enough: Unfortunately, this feature is only reserved for the new APX series.
-The classic APs (15, 55, 100) are left behind.
+In case we haven’t emphasized it enough yet: Unfortunately, this function is only reserved for the new APX series.
+The classic APs (15,55,100) are left out.

-This feature allows sticky clients to enjoy a seamless roaming experience without disconnecting from the network.
-A sticky client is a wireless client that stays connected to an access point, even if it is far away, and would ideally already connect to the next client.
+This feature allows so-called “sticky clients” to enjoy a seamless roaming experience without having to disconnect from the network.
+A sticky client is a wireless client that stays connected to an access point even if it is far away, and would optimally already connect to the next client.

-Sophos Central Phish Threat is regularly updated with new campaigns.
-This month alone, about 30 new campaigns have been added in the "Training", "Phishing", "Access data theft" and "Attachments" sections.
-In addition, there is now a very handy Sophos Outlook add-in to report a phishing message in Outlook with just one click.
-You can see how this works in the following video.
+You will receive new campaigns for Sophos Central Phish Threat on a regular basis.
+This month alone, around 30 new campaigns have been added in the areas of “training”, “phishing”, “access data theft” or “attachments”.
+In addition, however, there is now a very handy Sophos Outlook add-in to report a phishing message in Outlook with just one click.
+You can see exactly how this works in the following video.

 The add-in is available for the following platforms: